ewhittle/Public_PhD_WES_Analysis/README.md

 Author: Ella Whittle
 Purpose: R scripts to filter whole exome sequencing data for single nucleotide, compound heterozygous and splicing variants.

+## Contact

+Ella Whittle m2007653@sgul.ac.uk

+## Quick Acknowledgments and Thanks

+Thank you to my computational colleagues at St George's University of London for their guidance and support over the course of this project.

+A huge thank you to all the open source resources made available for this project.

+Finally, and most importantly, thank you to the patients who  have participated in this research project.